coreos/rpm-ostree/docs/treefile.md

    secret key must be in the home directory of the building user.
 Defaults to none.

- * `repos`: array of strings, mandatory: Names of yum repositories to use, from any files that end in `.repo`, in the same directory as the treefile.  `rpm-ostree compose tree` does not use the system `/etc/yum.repos.d`, because it's common to want to compose a target system distinct from the one the host sytem is running.
+ * `repos`: array of strings, optional: Names of yum repositories to use, from any files that end in `.repo`, in the same directory as the treefile.
+If missing, all yum repos enabled by default are used.
+   `rpm-ostree compose tree` does not use the system `/etc/yum.repos.d`, because it's common to want to compose a target system distinct from the one the host sytem is running.